-Imagine yourself behind fence.
-On this fence is sign " do not disturb".
+Imagine yourself behind the fence.
+On this fence is a sign " do not disturb".
 Would it dare you to cross the line?
 Or, you would respect that alert, waiting for someone to open the gate?

 Human relations are games between walls and fences.
-Everything is good until person is happy, talkative and in good mood, but life is not paradise and black days will also find place.
+Everything is good until the person is happy, talkative and in good mood, but life is not paradise and black days will also find a place.
 Easy going friendship is based on smiles and hugs, but what happens when person drag into depression and doesn't want to talk with you?
 What happens when your love is quiet and you can't find a reason?

 In this situation, we are always in doubts.
-Our decision is based on lines "i can't leave him like that" or " he will think i don't care if i don't try. " Well, sometimes the worst decision is to pull person on sleeve, to talk and smile with you , because that is breaking the wall and cross over fence, where trespass is not allowed.
+Our decision is based on lines "I can't leave him like that" or " he will think I don't care if I don't try. " Well, sometimes the worst decision is to pull a person on the sleeve, to talk and smile with you because that is breaking the wall and cross over the fence, where trespass is not allowed.

 He is not worthy of your tears.

 He did not care about you anyway.

 A lot of guys are waiting for you, and you just need to open your eyes.